Pregnant For The Second Time? Here is The Ultimate List For a Second-Time Mama

 Medicine Bag – the good thing is, baby number two can most likely share the same medicine bag as baby number one, just ensure you have enough of the essentials because the baby dose is so large (as the meds are weak) and so regular that a 3-4 day fever can pretty much wipe out most of the bottle

-Creams – the daily creams we use are a moisturiser (Doublebase Gel, which came highly recommend for newborns from my Paediatrician), nappy rash cream (although widely used I found Sudafed a bit too strong, and preferred Bepanthen instead) and Vaseline for the feet, chest and back – I was taught by my maternity nurse that applying a thick layer after bath before bed helps prevent colds
+Baby Creams – the daily creams we use are a moisturiser (Doublebase Gel, which came highly recommend for newborns from my Pediatrician), nappy rash cream (although widely used I found Sudafed a bit too strong, and preferred Bepanthen instead) and Vaseline for the feet, chest and back – I was taught by my maternity nurse that applying a thick layer after bath before bed helps prevent colds

 Disposable Changing Matts – these are great to have because you can easily throw them away without having to disinfect your matt after every explosion you may have to clean up

 Stretchmark Oil/Cream - I know most people think stretchmarks are genetic and so cannot be avoided if they're meant to occur, but even if this is the case, you lose nothing by moisturizing daily.
 The Oil that worked very well for me is the Mannequins Vitamin E Oil, having tried every stretchmark cream on the market.
 It's easy to forget this daily ritual second time around, and even if it can make my stretchmarks slightly lighter or less visible, I'm happy to try it!